raveenak96/Debate-Sent-Analysis/README.md

 # Debate-Sent-Analysis

 See Report.pdf for project details!
-Email me for candidate tweet datasets.
+Email me for candidate tweet datasets and RNN Model.

 GloVe vectors are too large to be added, please download the twitter and wikipedia pre-trained vectors from the GloVe website: https://nlp.stanford.edu/projects/glove/